SAP/ui5-tooling/rfcs/0005-server-middleware-extensibility.md

 A custom middleware will consist of at least a ui5.yaml defining it as an extension and a JavaScript implementation.

-A third party middleware which do not contain a ui5.yaml will be taken as it is.
-In this case the server expects the [default express API](https://expressjs.com/en/guide/writing-middleware.html).
-The configured module name will be required directly by the UI5 Server, i.e. it will not be treated as a `server-middleware` extension.

-If the third party middleware requires additional parameters, a custom middleware wrapper needs to be implemented.

 #### Example middleware extension
 **`ui5.yaml`**: